nicholaswilde/recipes/docs/desserts/consumer-union-chocolate-chip-cookies.md

 ### Step 3

-Portion cookies out in 3 Tbsp (60 g) meausrements.
+Portion cookies out in 3 Tbsp (60 g) measurements.
 Bake on lightly greased cooking sheet or parchment paper.
 Bake at 375°F for approximately 9 to 11 minutes.

 ## :link: Source